 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

 Learn how to make Homemade Whipped Cream with only 2 ingredients!
 The recipe is for a stabilized whipped cream without gelatin.
+It can be used as regular whipped cream and also as a frosting!
 It’s the perfect topping for cakes, cupcakes, pies, no-bake desserts and more.
 Ditch the Cool Whip and make a batch of homemade whipped cream instead.

 I make a LOT of whipped cream in my house.
 Anytime I am making poke cakes, no-bake desserts, pies or even ice cream, I am probably making a batch of whipped cream.

 Therefore, a lot of my recipes call for whipped cream whether it’s mixed into the filling or added as decoration to the top.
 While I like to offer the option of using a pre-made whipped topping, such as Cool Whip, I always want to encourage making it from scratch.
 It’s much easier than you think!

 This recipe makes a nice and thick whipped cream which is perfect for piping and decorating cupcakes, cakes, pies and more.
 Best of all, this is a whipped cream without gelatin.